dedis/cothority/byzcoin/DataStructures.md

 }
 ```

-The primary type is a darc, which contains a set of rules that what type of
+The primary type is a darc, which contains a set of rules that tell what type of
-permission are granted for each identity.
+permissions are granted for each identity.
 A darc can be updated by performing an
 evolution.
 The identities that have the "evolve" permission in the
 old darc can creates a signature that approves the new darc.
 Evolutions can be
 performed any number of times, which creates a chain of darcs, also known as a
 path.
 A path can be verified by starting at the oldest darc (also known as the